TrevorSatori/kronos/README.md

 # Kronos
-Terminal Music Player Written In Rust
+Terminal Music Player Written In Rust.
+Used for offline listening and local files.

 # State
-Under active development.
-Main branch is stable, features and perfomance improvements on the way.
+Main branch is stable. features and perfomance improvements on the way.

+# Controls
+Enter => play
+space => pause / resume
+a => add song to queue
+g => skip track
+arrow keys / vim keys => navigate browser and queue

 # TODO
 1. recursive search for auto adding valid items